affinitize/PhotoSpot/README.md

 * [ ] Users can rate pictures and the app uses that to determine which pictures are shown for each location

 ## Stretch goals
-* [ ] User call import their photos on their phone into the app.
+* [ ] User can import their photos on their phone into the app.
 * [ ] User profile view which shows all a user's photos organized by location
 * [ ] Add a section for photos posted by experienced users that also include tips on how to achieve the photos shown.
 * [ ] Add multiple tags for photos